 so that now, my guided reading materials’ (my classroom posters, charts, and tracing books) finally match my handwriting printables.
 I am currently using OG (Orton-Gillingham) for my phonics instruction so these graphics support that program, too.

 So by having those elements all in place, I’m doing the best I can to set up my kinders for success in handwriting and letter recognition.
-But what about those kids that already have a good grasp on their letters, but STILL can’t form a letter to save their little souls.
+But what about those kids that already have a good grasp on their letters?
+They know letters but STILL can not form a letter to save their little souls.
 Well, they need that support to be successful with handwriting just like students who are starting out with little letter recognition.
 But we seldom see handwriting support that will challenge those students and still guide them with handwriting.
-They get pushed onto more complex skills but their handwriting has not caught up.
-They develop bad habits that are carried on and often never corrected.
+Students get pushed onto more complex skills, but handwriting just never catches up.
+Bad habits are developed that continue and, often, are never corrected.

 I hate that.
 So I have handwriting practice pages that are ‘just right’ for all the students in my class.
 Because my gosh, everyone needs to start those dang letters at the top.